aave/governance-crosschain-bridges/README.md

 ### Arbitrum Bridge Contracts Functionality

-After going through the Aave governance, the propsal that is executed is a call to the following function in the Arbitrum Inbox contract on Ethereum:
+After going through the Aave governance, the proposal payload will be a call to the following function in the Arbitrum Inbox contract on Ethereum:

 ```
  /**